Garnet Cross Biker Ring — .925 Sterling Silver with Iron Cross Detail

 Good Questions

-Q: Are the red stones natural garnet?
+Q: Are the red stones real garnet?

 Specs vs Reality